Erin woke up suddenly. Her hand was burning.

 “…It’s probably flour.”

 But was it any good?
 Erin stared at the bag and tried to remember how long things were supposed to stay good.
-Probably not that long, especially if it was out in the open like that.
+Probably not that long, even in glass jars.
+They had blown glass in this world?

 There was no mistaking it.
 And it wasn’t just butter either.
 Erin was used to the nice, square sticks of butter that turned soft and spreadable in the sun.
-This…was more like a block of butter.
-It made her arteries scream just looking at it, but her stomach was rumbling already.
+This…was more like a pot of butter.
+Yellow, swirled about, with a knife stuck in it, gleaming and ready to be applied to a bit of bread or something nice.
+Erin’s stomach rumbled at it, and she was almost tempted to eat it as-is.
 However—

 “That’s not right.”